DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "..."

-At Fairin's provocation, angels eyes were lighted with anger.
+At Farin's provocation, angels eyes were lighted with anger.
 But that was only for a moment.

 "I doubt it is possible for humans...